statgen/colocus-ui-vue3/README.md

 **loadFilterControls()** flips the value of local variable loadFPControls, which is provided to the AutoComplete control to load the appropriate data from the Pinia store, depending on the type of AutoComplete.
 This is static data such as gene list, not user selections.

 **loadData()** sets the colocDataReady flag to false, then flips the data flag, loadTableDataFlag, which is watched by the DataTable component.
 When that flag changes, the DataTable calls its loadData() function.
 It in turn loads data for the coloc plot if the user is on the LZ page.
 Either way, it then loads data for the data table.
-The coloc data is stored in the filterStore, and its colocDataReadyFlag is set to true.
-That flag in turn takes us back to the LZ page, where it is watched, and when true, calls buildCompareLayout(), which assembles the data for the plot and generates it.
+The coloc data is stored in the filterStore, and its colocDataReady lag is set to true.
+That flag in turn takes us back to the LZ page, where it is watched, and when true, calls buildCompareLayout(), which assembles the data for the scatter plot and generates it, and likewise with buildRegionLayout().

 #### LZ Plots
 The compare (scatter) plot and the region plot are defined in the template as empty divs: